pacman::p_load(tmap, SpatialAcc, sf,

 CHAS_Clinics <- st_read(dsn = "data/geospatial/CHAS Clinics Shapefile",

-layer = "CHAS Clinics")
+layer = "CHAS Clinics") Reading layer `CHAS Clinics' from data source

 `C:\deadline2359\IS415-Project\posts\accessibility\data\geospatial\CHAS Clinics Shapefile'